sagemath/trac_to_gh/Issue 6570.md

 # Issue 6570: indexing a matrix with a non-integer should return an IndexError, not a TypeError

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6570

 Original creator: jason